 Pre-conditions:

-1. The MSGin5G Client or Application Server has subscribed a message topic on the MSGin5G Server.
+1. The MSGin5G Client or Application Server has subscribed one or more message topic(s) on the MSGin5G Server.

 Figure 8.8.3-1: MSGin5G Service endpoint unsubscribes to Messaging topic(s)

 1. The MSGin5G Client or Application Server sends a Messaging Topic unsubscription request to the MSGin5G Server.
-The request includes the information listed in Table 8.8.x-1.
+The request includes the information listed in Table 8.8.3-1.